 Captions are useful tools for describing what’s happening in an image or photo on your website.
 Some content creators will only use them as a title, while others will describe their work.
 As a content developer, it’s entirely up to you.

 In WordPress, you can perform a few things with captions:

 The most common use of a caption is to describe what is happening in an image.
 This is how most blogs use captions, and it’s also how newspapers and magazines use them.
 You can avoid the photo being taken out of context by describing what’s going on in it.
 And it’s more critical than ever in 2021.
 This could be the acts in the image, the location where you took the picture, the image’s title, or something else different.
 In this aspect, you have entire autonomy.

 The Image’s Date and Time.

-When you took a photo is an important piece of information for some websites.
+Taking a photo is an essential piece of information for some websites.
 Also, the caption is a great location to share this information with visitors.
-When demonstrating the impact of a tropical hurricane, for example, you might wish to show the before and after photographs.
+For example, when demonstrating the impact of a tropical hurricane, you might wish to show the before and after photographs.